chuucks/coffee-service/Readme.md

 * Attach it to port 5005 with default idea configs
 * Add some brakepoints and start debugging

-### Useful commands for Docker Swarm:
+### Socker Swarm
-* docker-machine create --driver virtualbox swarm-vm1
+* Create VM machines with `docker-machine` command (have a Virtual Box app running) docker-machine create --driver virtualbox <vm-name>
-* docker-machine ssh swarm-vm1
-* docker-machine ip swarm-vm1
+* Get the IP for the node of the cluster that will be the lead manager:
+`docker-machine ip <vm-name>`
+* Connect to your designed lead manager node with:
+`docker-machine ssh <vm-name>`
+* Init the Docker Swarm cluster with the following command:
-* docker swarm init --advertise-addr 192.168.99.102
+`docker swarm init --advertise-addr <ip-vm-swarm>`
+* See the nodes on your cluster (from a manager) with:
+`docker node ls`
+* Init a registry on your cluster
-* docker service create --name registry --publish published=5000,target=5000 registry:2
+`docker service create --name registry --publish published=5000,target=5000 registry:2`
+* Run docker commands from your local on the swarm cluster with:
-* eval $(docker-machine env swarm-vm1)
+ `eval $(docker-machine env <vm-swarm>)`
+* Push your definition of compose to the cluster with:
+`docker-compose push`
+* Deploy your services from Docker Compose file with Stack command:
-* docker stack deploy --compose-file docker-compose.yml spring-mongo-app
+ `docker stack deploy --compose-file docker-compose.yml <stack-name>`
-* mkdir -p ~/docker/volumes/mongodb
+* If needed, create the default folder for the DB you are using (preferly use a volume):
+ `mkdir -p ~/docker/volumes/mongodb`

 ## Contact 📩
 * carlos.salazar@codesolt.com